and1truong/andytruong/007-module.md

 ## Glob

-Bring all public items using glob operator
+Bring all public items using glob operator.
+Careful: Glob can make it harder to tell what names are in scope and where a name used in your program was defined.

 ```rust
 use std::collections::*;